It seems like there are more elearning options available every day. There are so many online work-from-home training courses to choose from!

 We’ve got a few options to make things easier while you figure it out.

-Not sure what freelance careers you like?
-Want to explore without breaking the bank?
+Still not sure what freelance careers you like?
+Or do you want to explore without breaking the bank?
 This could be the perfect option for you.
 And better yet, there’s a 15-day money-back guarantee.
 So if for any reason you find FreeU isn’t for you, you get a full refund.
 Talk about risk-free exploration!

 How do I tell if work-from-home training courses are legitimate?